Pershing, Wisconsin

 Pershing is a town in Taylor County, Wisconsin, United States.
-The population was 180 at the 2000 census.
+The population was 201 at the 2020 census.
 The unincorporated community of Donald is within its boundaries.

 Geography

 Donald, where the Soo Line met the Omaha Railroad and CTH M. Most of Pershing is flat like this area.

 According to the United States Census Bureau, the town has a total area of 35.8 square miles (92.8 km^{2}), of which 35.7 square miles (92.4 km^{2}) is land and 0.2 square miles (0.4 km^{2}) (0.45%) is water.

 The water consists mostly of man-made flowages in the Pershing Wildlife Area, and the Fisher River, which crosses Pershing from east to west.

 History

-The six mile square that would become Pershing was first surveyed in 1847 by a crew working for the U.S. government, then again in 1852.
-Then in 1855 another crew marked all the section corners in the township, walking through the woods and slogging through the swamps on foot, measuring with chain and compass.
+The six mile square that would become Pershing was first surveyed in 1847 by a crew working for the U.S. government.
+Then in 1854 another crew marked all the section corners in the township, walking through the woods and slogging through the swamps on foot, measuring with chain and compass.
 When done, the deputy surveyor filed this general description: